tanmay-0017/Supply-Chain-Management/README.md

-<p>A  website which is still being worked upon for upcoming project .
+<p>This  website  is still being worked upon but is 98% ready to use  for upcoming project .
 This is a animation based website having soothing animations which give user a beautiful experience.</p>